Looking for sponsors?

 Ongoing

 Plantlife International is a charity dedicated exclusively to conserving all forms of plant life in the UK, Europe and across the world, in their natural habitats.
 The organisation acts directly to stop common plants becoming rare in the wild, to rescue wild plants on the brink of extinction, and to protect sites of exceptional botanical importance.
 The charity carries out practical conservation work, influences relevant policy and legislation, involves its 12,000 members in many aspects of its work and collaborates widely to promote the cause of wild plant conservation.
 For the conservation of plants in the wild to be successful, Plantlife International believes that it must become the responsibility, willingly accepted, of all sectors of society: businesses, institutions, landowners, farmers, individuals, and the wider community.
 Plantlife hosts the secretariat for Planta Europa, the network of organisations working for plant conservation across Europe.
 A number of opportunities exist for both UK- and overseas-based sponsorship.
-Contact: Patrick Bliss, Fundraising Assistant.
+Contact: Ally Crichton, INdividual and Corporate Giving Manager.
 Address: 14 Rollestone Street, Salisbury, Wiltshire SP1 1DX.
-Tel.: 01722 342742.
+Tel.: 01722 342735.
 Fax: 01722 329035.
-E-mail: patrick.bliss@plantlife.org.uk.
+E-mail: ally.crichton@plantlife.org.uk.

 link to website